twyle/Medium-Clone-Email-Service/README.md

 ![](assets/images/email_service.png)

 ## Project Overview
-This is a simple web application that makes the sending of email easier.
-It enables the uesr to send single or mutiple emails for use cases such as account confirmation, password rest as well for general communication.
-It is built with flask and deployed to AWS Beanstalk and uses AWS SES.
+This is a simple web application that makes the sending of account confirmation email easier.
+A user registers with their name and email address.
+They then have to click on the link sent to their email address to activate their account.

 ## Working

-To use it, you need a [user management system](https://github.com/twyle/user-management-service) that enables the user to register an account.
-The email used to register then can be used bythis application.
-The application also uses the same database as the user managment system to activate the user's account once they have clicked the confirmation link in their email.
-To use, you need an email provider such AWS SES:

- 1. Submit your email address (post email through send route)
+To use it, you need an email provider such as Google or Amazon SES.
+Then:

+ 1. Register for an account using the auth/register route (provide a username and email address)
+ 2. Send a confirmation email using the send email route (provide your user id and email)
- 2. Confirm your email address (paste the activation token through the confirm route).
+ 3. Confirm your email address (paste the activation token through the confirm route or click on the link in your email).
- 3. Your account is then activated.
+ 4. Your account is then activated.

  <p align=center>
   <img src="assets/videos/email-service.gif" />